CMHAAorg/cmhaa-website/site/content/membership.md

 banner_right_image: ""
 modules:
   - type: split_title_content
-    leadtext: ""
+    leadtext: "By becoming a member, your business will:"
-    title: "We welcome businesses of all sizes and from all sectors as members.
-By becoming a member, your business will:"
+    title: We welcome businesses of all sizes and from all sectors as members.
     image: ""
     content: >-
       * Contribute to a step-change in the creation of mentally healthy